GSA/digitalgov.gov/content/news/2016/10/2016-10-27-9-reasons-your-infographics-might-be-too-big.md

   - design
   - product-and-project-management
   - social-media
-  - content-strategy
   - data-visualization
   - multimedia
 ---

 Infographics are a useful tool for communicators to share complex data and information in a quick, easy-to-read format.
 Infographics can be beautifully designed works of art, pulling in a reader through storytelling and visual entertainment.
 And like art, infographics can be large, epic works, or small treasures. {{< legacy-img src="2015/11/600-x-450-Set-of-3D-infographic-elements-for-business-aqabiz-iStock-Thinkstock-477799640.jpg" alt="Set of 3D infographic elements." caption="" >}}

 While a massive infographic immediately arrests due to its overwhelming data content and creative approach, sometimes it can still fall flat by just being plain overwhelming.
 Some infographics communicate several data points when there’s really just one key point to be made, obscuring the real message.
 Remember the popular web design principle—offering your audience information sized to be a bite, snack, or meal—can also apply to infographics.
 Here’s how to know if a smaller infographic would better satisfy your audience’s appetite.